lukehsiao/EmbeddedSpaceInvaders/README.md

 Good version control.
 We've organized it into two folders, hardware and software.
 These are for source files only.

 Use path *C:\Lab* for all projects!!!

+### Versioning Guidelines ###
+We will use a vX.X.X versioning guideline.
+We will call v1.0.0 the final version for lab 3, v2.0.0 the final for lab 4, etc.  Each final, stable lab version will increment the major version number.